 A fierce campaigner from the Welsh valleys who turned personal tragedy into a national crusade against predatory lending.

-Carolyn Harris’s political force is forged in the community of Swansea East, where she worked as a post office manager before entering Parliament.
-Her trajectory shifted after the tragic death of her eight-year-old son in a road accident, an event that galvanized her activism.
-In Westminster, she is known less for quiet diplomacy and more for getting things done, particularly for the people often left behind.
-She spearheaded a relentless and ultimately successful campaign to slash the interest rates charged by high-cost credit lenders, a victory that cemented her reputation as a pragmatic fighter.
-As Deputy Leader of Welsh Labour, she blends street-level resolve with political savvy, ensuring the voices of her constituents are heard with clarity and force.
+Carolyn Harris led a successful campaign to slash interest rates charged by high-cost credit lenders.
+She worked as a post office manager in Swansea East before entering Parliament.
+The tragic death of her eight-year-old son in a road accident galvanized her activism.
+In Westminster, she focuses on getting things done for people often left behind.
+As Deputy Leader of Welsh Labour, she blends street-level resolve with political savvy, ensuring her constituents' voices are heard with clarity.

 1946–1964